JamesSinnott1994/Quiz-Game/README.md

 - Will give instructions on how to play the game.
 - Will include a button to return to the Home page.
 3. Game Page:
+- There will be a screen that allows the user to enter their username, or use a previously entered username.
 - There will be two screens that allow a user to choose the topic and difficulty of questions.
-- There will be a header / navbar which will display certain information about the user and game i.e. Game Logo, Questions remaining, User Score etc.
+- There will be a HUD / navbar which will display certain information about the user and game i.e. Game Logo, Questions remaining, User Score etc.
+- There will be a Modal popup window which appears when user clicks on the Game Logo in the navbar / HUD.
+    - Will contain Logo and Menu button options.
 - Will display a randomly generated question for the user.
 - Underneath each question will be four boxes with each of the possible correct answers.
 - User will be given visual feedback on which answer they got correct or wrong.
+- There will be a Continue button to cycle through the questions.
 - When the game is finished, the user will be presented with their stats.
-Underneath the stats there will be buttons to start a new game or to exit the game.
+Underneath the stats there will be buttons to start a new game, go to Leaderboard, or to exit the game.
-    - New Game button will generate a new set of quiz questions.
+    - New Game button will take user back to the Username screen.
+    - Leaderboard button brings user to Leaderboard screen.
     - Exit Game button will return the user to the Home Page.
+- There will be a Leaderboard screen which displays the names, scores and ranks of all the players.

 ### Skeleton
 1. Home Page Wireframe: